 The annual fee for the community garden plots has been static for many years.
 During staff's review of this issue the public provided a great deal of constructive input and commentary.
 Based upon the various comments received through this process staff is not currently recommending full cost recovery for these community garden plots.
-Staff recommends that the Board amend the rate and fee schedule for community garden plot rentals at only Orcutt Ranch Community Garden and Sepulveda Garden Center and implement an annual per plot rental fee of \$120 at each facility (Exhibit C), as previously proposed.
+Staff recommends that the Board amend the rate and fee schedule for community garden plot rentals at only Orcutt Ranch Community Garden and Sepulveda Garden Center and implement an annual per plot rental fee of \$120 at each facility (Exhibit C) that would be paid in semi-annual installments on July 1st and January 1st of each fiscal year.